Mount Franklin (Victoria): "Mount Franklin" mineral spring

-Coca Cola, which had a licence to extract 35 megalitres, renamed the spring ‘Mount Franklin’ as part of a re-branding exercise.
+Coca Cola, which had a licence to extract 35 megalitres, renamed the spring "Mount Franklin" as part of a re-branding exercise.
 Their peak per annum extraction was over 15 ML and the total to around 1986 was 14.52 ML.
 The Mount Franklin trade name remains nationally iconic and profitable for the company, though no water has been extracted from the original site for approximately 35 years.
 The mineral spring itself was destroyed and the structures have become overgrown and forgotten by the side of the Midland Highway and there is no signage on the site.

-While the ‘Mount Franklin’ brand remains under ownership of Coca Cola Amatil, the last water extraction occurred in the fiscal year 1985/1986. and the company's publicity makes no mention of the original spring, nor of the current source or sources of the water bottled under that name.
+While the Mount Franklin brand remains under ownership of Coca Cola Amatil, the last water extraction occurred in the fiscal year 1985/1986. and the company's publicity makes no mention of the original spring, nor of the current source or sources of the water bottled under that name.
 The company continues to extract from the springs in the area including at Eganstown and Wheatsheaf.
-In 2003 Victorian Water Quality Monitoring Network analyses showed tap waters in Victoria being salted and carbonated and sold as “Mineral Waters” as since the 1990's the Australian Government had deviated from international regulation in this field with respect to consumer protection by deferring to industry self-regulation and obviating a regulatory or welfare approach.
+In 2003 Victorian Water Quality Monitoring Network analyses showed tap waters in Victoria being salted and carbonated and sold as “Mineral Waters” as since the 1990s the Australian government had deviated from international regulation in this field with respect to consumer protection by deferring to industry self-regulation and obviating a regulatory or welfare approach.
 Coca-Cola represented Australia.